Vanilla Ninja: 2003/2004: Expansion into Europe and 2nd album

-2004: New Bandmember and Eurovision for Switzerland
+2004: New band member and Eurovision for Switzerland

-Despite not having as much chart success in Switzerland as in Austria and Germany, the girls had become increasingly popular with the Swiss public.
-Their chart performance had also been improving, with the Traces Of Sadness album making #14, but despite that no-one would have expected the shock announcement that the group would represent Switzerland in the 2005 Eurovision Song Contest.
+Despite not having as much chart success in Switzerland as in Austria and Germany, the band had become increasingly popular with the Swiss public.
+Their chart performance had also been improving, with the Traces Of Sadness album making #14, but despite that no-one would have expected the shock announcement that the group would represent Switzerland in the Eurovision Song Contest 2005.
 The Swiss selectors had suffered several years of poor results in the Eurovision, culminating in 'null points' for Piero and the MusicStars in the 2004 semi-final, and so looked to the group due to their popularity in both Switzerland and various other European countries.
 The announcement angered some people, especially Estonians, who felt that the group should represent their home country and not a country that they have minor connections to.
 In Switzerland some also opposed the selection, again on the basis that none of the group were Swiss.
 The selectors responded by stating that the song would still have a Swiss component due to it being mostly written by David Brandes.
 Ironically, although Brandes was born in Switzerland and went to school there, he is essentially German.